PseudoDevs/IamGhost/bmd3.md

-Last updated: 2024-04-06 10:32:17
+Last updated: 2024-04-06 10:32:50
-Random Quote: Sometimes a truce is the most important part of a war. - Professor
+Random Quote: Know what time it is?
+It's do-o-clock, lets ride! - Barney Stinson